First Opium War: Opening moves

-The Chinese naval forces in Canton were under the command of Admiral Guan Tianpei, who had fought the British at Chuenpi.
+The Chinese naval forces in Guangzhou were under the command of Admiral Guan Tianpei, who had fought the British at Chuenpi.
 The Qing southern army and garrisons were under the command of General Yang Fang.
 Overall command was invested in the Daoguang Emperor and his court.
 The Chinese government initially believed that, as in the 1834 Napier Affair, the British had been successfully expelled.
 Few preparations were made for a British reprisal, and the events leading to the eventual outbreak of the Sino-Sikh War in 1841 were seen as a greater cause for concern.

 Left without a major base of operations in China, the British withdrew their merchant shipping from the region while maintaining the Royal Navy's China squadron in the islands around the mouth of the Pearl River.
 From London, Palmerston continued to dictate operations in China, ordering the East India Company to divert troops from India in preparation for a limited war against the Chinese.
 It was decided that the war would not be fought as a full-scale conflict, but rather as a punitive expedition.
-Superintendent Elliot remained in charge of Britain's interests in China, while Commodore James Bremer led the Royal Marines and the China Squadron.
+Superintendent Elliot remained in charge of Britain's interests in China, while Commodore Gordon Bremer led the Royal Marines and the China Squadron.
 Major General Hugh Gough was selected to command the British land forces, and was promoted to overall commander of British forces in China.
 The cost of the war would be paid by the British Government.
 Per Lord Palmerston's letter, plans were drawn up by the British to launch a series of attacks on Chinese ports and rivers.